 Also, some of the cities you should definitively check out for tuition-free Bachelor’s degrees are:

-Although Finland offered until last year free tuition fees for all international students, things have changed now, seeing as only EU/EEA students are offered free college tuition.
+Although Finland used to offer free tuition fees for all international students, things have changed now, seeing as only EU/EEA students are offered free college tuition.